Degrassi: The Next Generation season 3: Reception

 The season won a total of five awards and six more nominations from various bodies.
 At the 2004 Directors Guild of Canada Awards, "Holiday" won "Outstanding Achievement in a Television Series – Family" and garnered a nomination for Stephen Stanley for "Outstanding Achievement in Production Design – Television Series".
 "Pride" won Aaron Martin, James Hurst and Shelley Scarrow the award for "Best Youth Script" at the Canadian Screenwriting Awards, given out annually by the Writers Guild of Canada, and "Best Direction in a Children's or Youths' Program or Series" at the Gemini Awards.
 The series also won the Gemini for "Best Children's or Youth Fiction Program or Series".
 Jake Epstein was nominated for "Best Performance in a Children's or Youth Program or Series" for his acting in "Should I Stay or Should I Go?", and Shelley Scarrow, Nicole Demerse and James Hurst were nominated for "Best Writing for a Children's or Youth Program or Series" for "Accidents Will Happen".
 The series received a nomination for "Outstanding Drama Series" at the 15th GLAAD Media Awards, which honor the media for their portrayal of the LGBT community and the issues that affect their lives.
 Jake Epstein was nominated for "Best Performance in a TV Comedy Series Leading Young Actor" at the Young Artist Awards, Alex Steele was nominated for "Best Performance in a TV Comedy Series Young Actress Age Ten or Younger", and the show won "Best Family TV Series (Comedy or Drama)".

 Episodes

 In the United States, Noggin's The N block aired season three in two separate runs as it had done with the second season.
-The first wave of episodes aired between 3 October 2003 and 19 December 2003, and the second wave from 4 June 2004 to 6 August 2004.
-Episodes fourteen and fifteen, the "banned" episodes, were finally broadcast on 26 August 2006, three years after their original Canadian broadcast during an "Every Degrassi Episode Ever" Marathon.
+The first wave of episodes aired between October 3, 2003 and December 19, 2003, and the second wave from June 4, 2004 to August 6, 2004.
+Episodes fourteen and fifteen, the "banned" episodes, were finally broadcast on August 26, 2006, three years after their original Canadian broadcast during an "Every Degrassi Episode Ever" Marathon.

 In Canada, episode 313 "This Charming Man" aired before the Christmas-themed episode 311/312 "Holiday".

 This list is by order of production, as they appear on the DVD.